zcaceres/MPC/Student-Handbook/StudentHandbook.md

 1. Send them an email explaining that you're a student at the MPC, a program that uses paid mentorships to grade students on their work.
 Thank the mentor for their time.
 2. Explain to them that a mentorship is not a significant time commitment.
 The student is in charge of their learning: mentors aren't expected to hold the student's hand through the course.
 Mentors are expected to give feedback (either in person or via Skype/email) twice per month and answer the occasional question as the student learns.
 The mentors will give the student a grade at the end of the term.
 These are the minimums set by the paid mentorship... a mentor can always agree to chat more or invite the student to events etc!
 3. Always be polite with the mentor.
-3. Share with them the mentor agreement (link), which discusses payment and responsibilities.
+3. Share with them the [mentor agreement](https://drive.google.com/a/ufm.edu/file/d/0BwTbZzlJYPL2M2x2cTNaSW0zVjA/view?usp=sharing), which discusses payment and responsibilities.
 4. Thank the mentor for their time, regardless of what they say!

 ##The People You'll Meet
 Because of the MPC's unique model, we do not have permanent faculty.
 Here are the people you'll encounter during your time in the MPC.